Antonella Rinaldi

-Antonella Rinaldi (born October 12, 1954) is an Italian voice actress.
+Antonella Rinaldi (born 12 October 1954) is an Italian voice actress.

 Biography

 Rinaldi was born in Rome.
-She is the daughter of historical actor Giuseppe Rinaldi and actress Marina Dolfin and her maternal grandmother was operatic soprano Toti Dal Monte.
+She is the daughter of historical voice actor Giuseppe Rinaldi and actress Marina Dolfin, and her maternal grandmother was operatic soprano Toti Dal Monte.
 She is best known for voicing Lois Griffin in the Italian-Language version of the animated sitcom Family Guy.
 She has also dubbed Jennifer Jason Leigh, Laura Linney, Jennifer Tilly, Amanda Plummer and Andie MacDowell in some of their films.

 In 2011, she and her husband Mauro Gravina made a guest appearance on the web show Freaks!

 Personal life

 From her marriage to voice actor Mauro Gravina, they have a daughter, Benedetta, who is also a voice actress.